 Potassium is the most abundant intracellular cation and is necessary for maintaining a normal charge difference between intracellular and extracellular environments.
 Potassium homeostasis is integral to normal cellular function and is tightly regulated by specific ion-exchange pumps, primarily by cellular, membrane-bound, sodium-potassium adenosine triphosphatase (ATPase) pumps.
-Derangements of potassium regulation may lead to neuromuscular, GI, and cardiac conduction abnormalities.
+Derangements of potassium regulation may lead to neuromuscular, gastrointestinal (GI), and cardiac conduction abnormalities.

-Hypokalemia may also be the manifestation of large potassium shifts from the extracellular to intracellular space, as seen with alkalosis, insulin, catecholamines (including albuterol and other commonly-used beta2-adrenergic agonists), sympathomimetics, and hypothermia.
+Hypokalemia may also be the manifestation of large potassium shifts from the extracellular to intracellular space, as seen with alkalosis, insulin, catecholamines (including albuterol and other commonly used beta2-adrenergic agonists), sympathomimetics, and hypothermia.

 Other recognizable causes include renal tubular disorders, such as distal renal tubular acidosis, Bartter syndrome,[3] and Gitelman syndrome, periodic hypokalemic paralysis, hyperthyroidism, and hyperaldosteronism.

-Other mineralocorticoid excess states that may cause hypokalemia include cystic fibrosis (with hyperaldosteronism from severe chloride and volume depletion), Cushing syndrome, and exogenous steroid administration.
-Excessive natural licorice consumption can also cause or exacerbate potassium loss due to inhibition of 11-betahydoxysteroid dehydrogenase, which leads to elevated endogenous mineralocorticoid activity.[3]
+Mineralocorticoid excess states that may cause hypokalemia include cystic fibrosis (with hyperaldosteronism from severe chloride and volume depletion), Cushing syndrome, and exogenous steroid administration.
+Excessive natural licorice consumption can also cause or exacerbate potassium loss, due to inhibition of 11-betahydoxysteroid dehydrogenase, which leads to elevated endogenous mineralocorticoid activity.[4, 5]

 Racial differences may be present in predisposing conditions such as Bartter syndrome, Gitelman syndrome, Conn syndrome (ie, hyperaldosteronism), Cushing syndrome, and familial hypokalemic paralysis.
 In addition, significant hypokalemia and hypokalemic paralysis develop in 2-8% of Asians with hyperthyroidism.